-Start by Adding a new LIR by clicking "Add LIR" at the bottom of the LIRs List:
+Start by adding a new LIR by clicking the "Add LIR" button at the top of the page:

 At this point, you should have data collected for each RIR/ASN combination used in your organization.

 Select the RIR, enter the Name and ASN, and then enter the relevant Org ID / POC / API Key (or Password) for the LIR.
 Entering the ARIN API Keys for ARIN LIRs is critical for every SWIP action.
 The API Key contained within an LIR object will be used to authenticate against ARIN's systems when you want to update them.